 Additionally, because of differences in error in every 3D printer, it might be necessary to adjust some of the dimensions of each part and test several iterations of the design if some of the parts don’t fit into others.

-All parts (particularly the CO2 holder, which is separated into two parts) were specifically designed so there was minimal scaffolding.
-Depending on your printer and printing orientation, however, it might be necessary to ensure all parts and holes are cleared of any filament or scaffolding before proceeding.
+All parts, especially the CO2 holder, which is divided into two parts, were designed with minimal scaffolding in mind.
+However, depending on your printer and printing orientation, it may be necessary to ensure that all parts and holes are free of any filament or scaffolding before proceeding.

 Section 4B:

-Next, glue together the CO2 holders by their non-forked, long ends such that both parts stack on top of one another (Figure 4B.1).
-Any type of strong glue will suffice, however super glue is recommended for this step and all following steps involving gluing.
+Following that, adhere the CO2 holders together using their non-forked, long ends, ensuring that both parts stack on top of one another (Figure 4B.1).
+While any strong glue will work, we recommend using super glue for this step and all subsequent steps involving gluing.

 Step 5: Assembling the Spirometer